 Entrance Fees to Great Sand Dunes National Park

 The Great Sand Dunes National Park and Preserve is open year-round.

-To get actual information and see exhibitions and park store with a wide selection of books, postcards, magnets, T-Shirts, posters, is worth visiting The Great Sand Dunes Visitor Center.
+To get actual information and see exhibitions and park stores with a wide selection of books, postcards, magnets, T-Shirts, and posters, it is worth visiting The Great Sand Dunes Visitor Center.
 The visitor center is open every day, year-round (except closed on Thanksgiving, Christmas, and New Year’s Day).

-What should you bring to the Great Sand Dunes?
+What should you bring to the Great Sand Dunes National Park?

-Regardless of the season in which you plan to visit the Great Sand Dunes National Park, the following tips will apply to all of them.
+Regardless of the season, you plan to visit the Great Sand Dunes National Park, the following tips will apply to all of them.

-- Protect your feet.
-Good shoes which covered your feet are necessary for walking on the dunes.
+- Good shoes which cover your feet are necessary for walking on the dunes.
 Sand can burn bare feet.
-Sand particles can cause abrasions, so wear sturdy and closed footwear and socks whatever the season.
-Remebmer, that sand surface temperatures can soar to 150°F (66°C) on sunny summer afternoons!
+Sand particles can cause abrasions, so wear sturdy and closed footwear and socks, whatever the season.
+Remember that sand surface temperatures can soar to 150°F (66°C) on sunny summer afternoons!